geometry-analysis-pde/geometry-analysis-pde.github.io/content/post/25-09-20/index.md

 In future, we hope to have about 2 meetings each year, one for each semester/term so that we can maximise attendance.

-Those in Victoria would like to become  members and to be included in: https://vicgap.org/members/, please [email](mailto:geometry.analysis.pde@gmail.com) us with the following:
+Those in Victoria working on topics related to geometry, analysis and PDE and would like to become members and to be included in: https://vicgap.org/members/, please [email](mailto:geometry.analysis.pde@gmail.com) us with the following:

   -  editing out the [MYNAME.md](/uploads/MYNAME.md) file attached in the fields
   - a headshot image of about 400x400 pixels (optional, although highly recommended!).